jacobwiseberg/shift1w/README.md

 Personal website built with Hugo and deployed via GitHub Actions.

+## Security & Public Repository

+This repository is public to showcase the website's architecture.
+Security measures in place:

+- ✅ **Branch Protection**: The `master` and `stage` branches are protected
+  - Only GitHub Actions can push to `master`
+  - Pull requests required to merge to `stage`
+- ✅ **No Secrets in Code**: All sensitive tokens are stored in GitHub Secrets
+- ✅ **Deployment Control**: Deployments only trigger from the `stage` branch
+- ✅ **Email Protection**: Contact email is obfuscated using HTML entities to prevent scraping

+### Contributing

+While this is a personal site, suggestions and bug reports are welcome via issues.
+However, only the repository owner can trigger deployments.

 ## Deployment Workflow

 This site uses a three-branch deployment strategy for safety: